Click on the letters in the map below to learn about Camp Tuscazoar's points of interest.

 The Trail to Pioneer Point

-The trail from Troop 5 cabin to Pioneer Point winds along Netawatwes Brook.
+The trail from Troop 5 cabin to Pioneer Point crosses the Netawatwes Brook.
 Stone walls that once formed the camp’s first swimming pool are visible in the creek bed.
 As the trail climbs steeply to Pioneer Point, deciduous trees give way to a pine forest.
 Near the bluffs above the railroad bed are the remnants of the camp's first dining hall.
 Above the dining hall site stood a cabin used by Tuscazoar’s first camp director and the founder of the Pipestone camp honors ceremony, Chief George Deaver.

 H. Pioneer Point